Overview of LYNX fees and charges

 - Non-trading fees.
 These occur related to some operations you make in your account, i.e. depositing money to your account, withdrawing money from it or not trading for an extended amount of time.

-We compare LYNX fees with its closest competitors, DEGIRO and Saxo Bank.
+We compare LYNX fees with its closest competitors, Comdirect and DEGIRO.

 LYNX trading fees